i) Model Building and Phenomenology of Particle Physics (R. Barbieri, R. Contino, E. Trincherini)

 The study of the connection between various extensions of the Standard Model of particle interactions and the current cosmological model.

 iii) Supergravity, String Theory, Field theory (D. Francia, A. Sagnotti)

-The study perturbative string theory, with special attention to orientifold vacua, including string mechanisms of supersymmetry breaking, quantum gravity, selected non-perturbative aspects of field theory and Higher-spin Gauge Theory, with special attention to the flat limit.
+The study of perturbative string theory, with special attention to orientifold vacua, including string mechanisms of supersymmetry breaking.
+Other aspects of quantum gravity, selected non-perturbative aspects of field theory and Higher-spin Gauge Theory, with special attention to the flat limit.